mavedev/SmartWrappers/README.md

 a = get_plus_five(a)
 # What about b, c and other links
-# in different places of our project?
+# at different places of our project?
 ```

 Usage